-Last year, I wrote a story on this blog, “Why AJ Lee is WWE’s It Girl,” where I gave my opinion on what made AJ such a captivating character.
-If 2012 was the year AJ entered into the collective conscience of the WWE Universe, 2013 is the year that she rightly solidified her standing as one of the biggest female stars in company history.
+Last year, I wrote a post on this blog, Why AJ Lee is WWE’s It Girl, where I gave my opinion on what made AJ such a captivating figure.
+If 2012 was the year AJ entered into the collective conscience of the WWE Universe then 2013 is the year she solidified her status as the biggest female star in the company.

 It was around this time that another big development occurred –Total Divas.
 The reality series starring the Bella Twins was a huge hit for the E!
 Network, garnering some of its highest ratings.
-The show drew criticism in some circles for perpetuating the longstanding belief that women in WWE are regarded as little more than eye candy.
+The show drew criticism in some circles for perpetuating the longstanding stereotype that women in WWE are regarded as little more than eye candy.

 This did not sit well with AJ.
 The Bellas represented everything she felt was wrong with the Divas locker room.
 They were recruited into WWE based on their looks and not for what they could do inside the ring.
 In contrast, AJ grew up as a wrestling fan and cut her teeth on the independent circuit before being signed by WWE.
 Her love of comics and video games makes her an antithesis of what we’ve come to expect of women in WWE.

 AJ vented her frustrations to the entire Total Divas cast during the infamous “pipebomb” segment on the 8/26 Raw.
 Although designed to be a heel promo, her words drew a thunderous ovation from the live audience.